After living in beautiful San Diego for the last 34+ years,

 Melvyn or Melvin?
 I bet we all had the same epiphany.

-After a long career spent first as a university professor,
+a long career spent first as a university professor, then as a

-then as a government research psychologist, and finally as a manager of information
+government research psychologist, and finally as a manager of

-technology services at a large defense research laboratory, I
+information technology services at a large defense research laboratory,

-retired--ostensibly to straighten up my office at home.
-I'm pretty
+I retired--ostensibly to straighten up my office at home.
+I'm

-the paycheck too.
-My office at home is still a hopeless mess.
+though--and the paycheck too.
+My office at home is still a

 As luck would have it, I married a young woman named Janet